Nicaraguans: Language

 Spanish is spoken by about 90% of the country's population.
 In Nicaragua the Voseo form is common, just as in other countries in Central and South America like Honduras, Argentina, Uruguay or coastal Colombia.
-Spanish has many different dialects spoken throughout Latin America, Central American Spanish is the dialect spoken in Nicaragua.
+Spanish has many different dialects spoken throughout Latin America, Nicaraguan Spanish is the dialect spoken in Nicaragua.
 In the Caribbean coast many afro-Nicaraguans and creoles speak English and creole English as their first language.
 Also in the Caribbean coast, many Indigenous people speak their native languages, such as the Miskito, Sumo, Rama and Garifuna language.
-In addition, many ethnic groups in Nicaragua, such as the Chinese Nicaraguans and Palestinian Nicaraguans, have maintained their ancestral languages, which are minority languages, while also speaking Spanish and/or English.
-These minority languages include Chinese, Arabic, German, and Italian, among others.
+In addition, many ethnic groups in Nicaragua, such as the German Nicaraguans, Chinese Nicaraguans and Palestinian Nicaraguans, have maintained their ancestral languages, which are minority languages, while also speaking Spanish and/or English.
+These minority languages include Chinese, Arabic, Italian, and German, among others.

 The language and pronunciation varies depending on region.
 Some Nicaraguans pronounce the word vos with a strong s sound at the end.
 In the central part of the country, regions like Boaco pronounce vos without the s sound at the end.
 The result is vo, similar to vous in French and voi in Italian.

 Nicaragua has a total of 4 extinct languages.
 Nicaraguan Sign Language is also of particular interest to linguists.

 Symbols

 The flag of Nicaragua was adopted on August 27, 1971.
 It is based on the flag of the United States of Central America.
-The two blue stripes represented the Pacific Ocean and Caribbean Sea; while white symbolizes peace.
+The two blue stripes represented the Pacific Ocean and Atlantic Ocean; while white symbolizes peace.
 A modern interpretation indicates that the color blue symbolizes justice and loyalty; while the color white represents virtue and purity.
 The coat of arms features an equilateral triangle which represents equality.
 Inside the triangle are five volcanoes, which represent the five members of the federation.
 The triangle also contains symbols of liberty and peace which is represented by a red Phrygian cap, white rays and a rainbow.